 According to recent papers based on simulations (i.e. perfect data), FIS-based single sample (or subsample) estimates of Ne are not the most accurate (Wang, 2009; Do et al., 2014; Wang, 2016).
 According to Do et al (2014), the linkage disequilibrium (LD) based estimate (Waples, 2006), appeared to perform better than the co-ancestry method (CoA) (Nomura, 2008) and the FIS-based method (Equation 5) (Pudovkin et al., 1996).
 According to more recent simulation studies (Wang, 2016), the sibship frequency based estimate (SF) (Wang, 2009) seemed to provide more accurate results than the previous ones.
 No comparison was ever made with an alternative method based on one and two locus identity measures (1&2LI) (Vitalis & Couvet, 2001c, b), implemented by the software Estim 1.2.2 (Vitalis, 2002), updated from Estim 1 (Vitalis & Couvet, 2001a).
 Based on simulations, the 1&2LI method provided accurate (though slightly underestimated) results, especially when more than four loci were used (Vitalis & Couvet, 2001b).
 Again, no simulation study exhaustively compared all available one-sample estimates.
-This would require replicated simulations of different scenarios of population structure (Island or stepping stone models with varying subpopulation number, sub-population sizes and immigration rates), different kind of loci (microsatellite like or SNP like loci) with varying number of loci, number of alleles and mutation rates, and with or without amplification problems (null alleles, stuttering, short allele dominance or allelic dropouts), and varying sampling strategies.
+This would require replicated simulations of different scenarios of population structure (Island or stepping stone models with varying subpopulation number, sub-population sizes and immigration rates), different kinds of loci (microsatellite like or SNP like loci) with varying number of loci, number of alleles and mutation rates, and with or without amplification problems (null alleles, stuttering, short allele dominance or allelic dropouts), and varying sampling strategies.
 A comparison with temporal methods (Nei & Tajima, 1981; Pollak, 1983; Wang & Whitlock, 2003; Jorde & Ryman, 2007) might also prove interesting, though the number of generations between two samples of the same site will add another relevant parameter to explore (Waples & Do, 2010).
 This will obviously require much more work to undertake, which is beyond the scope of the present paper.

 We nevertheless undertook a quick simulation study with Easypop (Balloux, 2001).
 We simulated single isolated and randomly mating dioecious populations, with varying sex-ratio, at 100 independent loci with a KAM model of mutation with K=100 possible allelic states and a mutation rate of u=0.00001, and 100 generations.
 All simulations started with maximum diversity.
 We then computed effective population sizes.
 We computed FIS with Fstat (Goudet, 1995).
-For these simulations, most of the averaged FIS across loci was positive (undefined Ne).
+For these simulations, most of the averaged FIS across loci were positive and therefore could not be used to estimate Ne.
 We then preferred computing the average across loci displaying a negative FIS.
 For NeEstimator analyses (LD and Coancestries), we assumed polygamy and kept estimates excluding alleles less frequent than 5% (LD method).
 For Estim (1&2LI), we assumed panmixia.
 For Colony (SF), we generated data using Create (Coombs, Letcher et al., 2008) and assumed polygamy and some inbreeding, as this may occur at unknown level in real data.
 Figure 3 illustrates what kind of variations could be observed from one parameter set to the other and from one method to the other.
 It suggests that some kind of average across methods may allow grasping the range of actual effective population sizes of sub-populations from genotyped sub-samples.

 Figure 3: Effective population size estimates (Ne) with five different methods as compared to the expected value (Equation 22), for different simulated populations with varying numbers of females (N_f) and males (N_m).